 3M earplug lawsuits claim that defective design of the Dual-Ended Combat Arms Earplugs Version 2 (CAEV2) caused them to loosen, leading to hearing damage or loss for thousands of veterans and active duty military.
-Multiple earplug lawsuits have been filed nationwide, but only the whistleblower lawsuit has settled at this time.Need to file a lawsuit against 3M?
-Talk to a lawyer for a free 3M military earplugs lawsuit evaluation
+More than 640 earplug lawsuits have been filed nationwide, but only the whistleblower lawsuit has settled at this time.Looking to file a lawsuit against 3M?
+Talk to a lawyer for a free 3M earplugs case review

 Why Are People Filing?